Scality ARTESCA (S3)

 Bucket Name – A unique name for the Scality bucket that you want to add as a storage node.

-Endpoint – The endpoint name of the Scality service.
+Endpoint – The endpoint of the Scality service.
 The port for the endpoint can be customized by adding the port after the URL, using a colon (:) separator.
 The default port is 80.
+See Creating a Scality Artesca Bucket for details about getting the endpoint.

 Use HTTPS – Use HTTPS to connect with the storage node.